 Oil-cooled rotary-screw types

 The rotary-screw compressor is another positive-displacement machine.
-In an analogy with the reciprocating compressor, Figure 1, the male rotor is like a piston, pushing air along the female rotor, which is like the cylinder.
-The sealing strips are like piston rings, and air is compressed against the stationary end plate, which is like the bottom of the cylinder.
-This design has been around for about 50 years.
-However, until the mid 1970s, it was considered suitable only for engine-driven portables and small-horsepower electric-motor units because of low efficiency (the ratio of compressed-air delivery to power cost).
+In an analogy with the reciprocating compressor, the male rotor is like a piston, pushing air along the female rotor, which is like the cylinder.
+Sealing strips are analogous to piston rings, and air is compressed against the stationary end plate, which is like the bottom of the cylinder.
+This design has been around for more than 50 years.
+However, until the mid 1970s, it was considered suitable only for engine-driven portable compressorss and small-horsepower electric-motor units because of low efficiency (the ratio of compressed-air delivery to power cost).

 In the 1970s, development began on two-stage rotary screw compressors for pressures up to 250 psi.
 Rotor-profile development during the 1970s, 1980s, and early 1990s has led the oil-cooled rotary-screw design to become the significant choice in electric-motor-driven, lubricated, industrial air compressors, particularly in sizes from 20 to 300 hp.

 Then, a significant breakthrough in air-end design occurred.
 The introduction of the unsymmetrical profile resulted in an efficiency improvement of approximately 15%.
 This improvement was significant enough to make the oil-cooled rotary-screw compressor competitive in the larger-horsepower sizes for continuous duty.
 It has almost the same efficiency as the single-stage double-acting units and smaller centrifugal compressors.